 Class EPSUserState contains the state of a user in the PS domain (MME).
 Its only attribute, State, is an enumeration whose possible values are defined in section 7.6.7. .

-Class 5GSUserState contains the state of a user in the PS domain (AMF).
+Class Sh-5GSUserState contains the state of a user in the PS domain (AMF).
 Its only attribute, State, is an enumeration whose possible values are defined in section 7.6.7.